GGMU1986/Drum-Simulator-JS/README.md

   - Press keys on keyboard and play drum/cymbal sounds in a free-style mode.
   - Play an interactive game, in which, the user will need to remember a pattern of drum sounds and play them back in correct order.
 (Bonus)
   - Record pieces of music they created to listen to them later.
 (Bonus)
-  - Watch a pixelized character playing the drums, corresponding to the keys being played.
+  - Watch a pixelated character playing the drums, corresponding to the keys being played.
 (Bonus)

   In addition, this project will include: